Texas home inspections are critical for home buyers to uncover key issues that may affect the quality of their homeownership.

 No. If a house fails the inspection, it simply means it is not in its best condition.
-Real estate investors like cash buyers, home flippers, and those dealing in wholesale real estate in Washington State are always looking for such distressed properties on the MLS.
+Real estate investors like cash buyers, home flippers, and those dealing in wholesale real estate in Texas are always looking for such distressed properties on the MLS.
 So, it's not the end if your home doesn't pass the inspection.
 You can still sell it as-is on the open market!

 - Things That Fail a Home Inspection: What are the things that can lead to a bad home inspection?

 - How Long Does a Home Inspection Take: Inspections reveal defects, but how much time does it take?